Philippine Peso Guide for Travelers: Currency Converter, How & Where to Exchange Money

 What is the exchange rate for Philippine Peso?

-You can check the current exchange rate for the Philippine Peso on the official website of the Bangko Sentral ng Pilipinas (BSP).
+You can check the exchange rate today for the Philippine peso on the official Bangko Sentral ng Pilipinas (BSP) website.
+Rates fluctuate, so it’s smart to monitor updates before and during your trip.

 Are credit cards widely accepted in the Philippines?